 Nasturtium Tropaeolum majus

-Nasturtiums rank among most common edible flowers.
+Nasturtiums rank among the most common edible flowers.
 These flowers add a sweet, spicy flavor similar to watercress.
-Use the entire flower as a beautiful edible garnish to salads, open-faced sandwiches, cooked dishes, cakes, and appetizer platters.
+Use the entire flower as a beautiful edible garnish on salads, open-faced sandwiches, cooked dishes, cakes, and appetizer platters.

 Quick tips for preparing edible flowers: